-- consider your clients on a case by case basis and identify risks of returning back to face to face work
+- consider your clients on a case by case basis and identify risks of face to face work

 - consider whether the space you plan to work from allows for social distancing – this includes any areas such as entrances, exits, corridors and waiting areas

 - decide whether you need protective equipment such as masks or visors

 - conduct and publish a risk assessment of your premises and create a procedure checklist to mitigate the risk of contamination before, between and after seeing clients.
 This is a legal requirement.

 - if you work with others from a shared space, ensure they're also applying appropriate measures and there's no risk that any of these will be compromised

 - if you work from rented premises, check whether your landlord has any risk assessment or sanitisation process you need to follow

 - check if your indemnity policy covers you for face to face work